bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 | MTS                         | FlipAngle, MTState  |  N/A | RepetitionTimeExcitation| N/A|
 | MPM                         | FlipAngle, MTState, EchoTime, RepetitionTimeExcitation |  N/A | N/A| N/A|

-**Important:**  Please note that OPTIONAL columns in the table above contain list of parameters that may be used to derive qMRI applications from an existing `grouping suffix`.
-Different use cases can be easily inferred based on the availability of the OPTIONAL `parent` and `child` parameters.
-This approach i) prevents the list of available suffixes from over-proliferation, ii) provides qMRI-focused BIDS applications with the set of rules to create meta-data driven parameter fitting routines and iii) keep an inheritance track for the qMRI methods described within the specification.
+**IMPORTANT:** Some qMRI (sub-) methods can be derived from an existing `grouping suffix` only by populating the OPTIONAL columns in the table above (e.g. `VFA`).
+If such inheritance relationship is possible, the inheritor qMRI method is listed in the table below instead of being assigned with a new `grouping suffix`.
+This approach:

+* prevents the list of available suffixes from over-proliferation
+* provides qMRI-focused BIDS applications with a set of meta-data driven rules to infer possible fitting options
+* keep an inheritance track of the qMRI methods described within the specification.

 | Grouping suffix             | REQUIRED `parent`:Value | OPTIONAL `child` | OPTIONAL `parent` | Derived qMRI application|
 | :-------------------------- | :---------------- | :--------------|:--------------| :--------------|